Sojos Complete Dog Food receives the Advisor’s second-highest tier rating of 4.5 stars.

-The third ingredient is whole eggs.
+The third ingredient includes whole eggs.
 Eggs are easy to digest and have an exceptionally high biological value.

-The fourth item is broccoli.
+The fourth ingredient is broccoli.
 Broccoli is a healthy green vegetable and a member of the kale family.
 It’s notably rich in vitamin C and fiber and numerous other nutrients.

-The sixth ingredient is apple, a nutrient-rich fruit that’s also high in fiber.
+The fifth ingredient is apple, a nutrient-rich fruit that’s also high in fiber.

 From here, the list goes on to include a number of other items.